Skip to content

 3. The Result: $5,500 ÷ $250 = 22 Months

-Since 22 months is less than the standard 36-month Net Tangible Benefit threshold, this refinance is a “Green Light” for 2026 approval.
+Since 22 months is well below the standard 36-month consumer safety benchmark, this refinance provides a clear “Green Light” for approval, putting real money back into your budget quickly.

 Is Your Break-Even Under 36 Months?

-We provide a custom break-even and NTB analysis with every quote.
+We provide a custom break-even and compliance NTB analysis with every single scenario quote.

 GET YOUR ANALYSIS TODAY